OpenLiberty/liberty-tools-intellij/docs/user-guide.md

 ![Liberty debug action](images/liberty-debug.png)

-The debug dialog pops up to confirm your Debug Configuration.
+The debug dialog pops up to confirm your debug configuration.
 Select **Debug**.

 ![Liberty debug confirm configuration](images/liberty-debug-confirm-config.png)

-Once the server starts, the IntelliJ IDEA debugger attaches and switches to the debug perspective.
+After the server starts, the IntelliJ IDEA debugger attaches and switches to the debug perspective.
 You can now set breakpoints and debug your code as usual.

 ![Liberty debugger attached](images/liberty-debugger-attached.png)

 ## Manually add your Liberty project to the tool window

 In the event that your Liberty project is not automatically detected by the Liberty tool window, you can manually add your Liberty project to the Liberty tool window.
-To manually add your Liberty project to the Liberty tool window, select the **Liberty: Add project** to the tool window` action in the **Go to Action** IntelliJ IDEA menu.
+To manually add your Liberty project to the Liberty tool window, select the **Liberty: Add project to the tool window** action in the **Go to Action** IntelliJ IDEA menu.

 ![Liberty add project to tool window](images/liberty-add-project-to-tool-window.png)